 Quick Legal Facts

-More than five-and-one-half inches blade length considered location "restricted knife."
+More than 5-1/2 inches blade length considered location "restricted knife."

 At a Glance:

 Texas statutory law on the topic of knives, found at Chapter 46 of the Penal Code, is objective and based on measurable aspects.
 The restraints are limited.
 There are two types of knives in Texas law, distinguished only by blade length.
 A ‘location restricted knife’ is any knife (bladed hand instrument) with a blade over 5-½ inches.
 If the blade is exactly 5-½ inches, or less, it is simply referred to throughout Chapter 46 as a ‘knife’.
 In addition to restrictions on locations or places applicable to a ‘location restricted knife’ there are also limitations for people under the age of eighteen (18).

 “Location-restricted knife” means a knife with a blade over five and one-half inches.